-(C) The Recruitment and Remuneration Committees are appointed by the Board of Directors.
-Their duty is to search and recruit individuals to be the Company's managing director, head of the Directors, executives, and also to follow up on succession plan to select individuals suitable for higher executive position and reports directly to the Board of Directors for approval, or to advise to the shareholders in some cases.
-Moreover, the Committees also review the annual remuneration for the management team to be commensurate with the responsibility and comparable to the outside labor market of the same industry, including the remuneration at the appropriate level with respect to the business growth, the operation result rate of increase in profit margin, as well as task and responsibility of committee, sub-committee, and the Company executives, to submit the proposal at the shareholder's meeting.
-As of December 31, 2015 the Recruitment and Remuneration Committees comprised of three respectable individuals, 2 from the independent Directors and 1 Director:
+The Recruitment and Remuneration Committees are appointed by the Board of Directors.
+Their duty is to search and recruit individuals to be the Company's managing director, head of the Directors, executives, and also to follow up on succession plan to select individuals suitable for higher executive position and reports directly to the Board of Directors for approval, or to advise to the share holders in some cases.
+Moreover, the Committees also review the annual remuneration for the management team to be commensurate with the responsibility and comparable to the outside labor market of the same industry, including the remuneration at the appropriate level with respect to the business growth, the operation result rate of increase in proft margin, as well as task and responsibility of committee, subcommittee, and the Company executives, to submit the proposal at the shareholder's meeting.
+As of December 31, 2015 the Recruitment and Remuneration Committees comprised of three respectable individuals, 2 from the independent Directors and 1 Director :

-No. Name Position Qualification Nome Pacition Docition Overlification First Last NO. Name Position Qualification Appointment Appointment 1 Mr. Somboon Chinsawananon Chairman Non - executive director 10 Nov.
+No Name Position Type of Directors First Appointment Last Appointment 1 Mr. Somboon Chinsawananon Chairman of the Recruitment and Remuneration Committees Non - executive director and an Independent Director 10 Nov.
 2006 10 Nov.
-2014 of the Recruitment and and an Independent Director Remuneration Committees 2 Mr. Vorasit Pokachaiyapat Recruitment Non - executive director 10 Nov.
+2014 2 Mr. Vorasit Pokachaiyapat Recruitment and Remuneration Committees Non - executive director and an Independent Director 10 Nov.
 2006 10 Nov.
-2014 and Remuneration and an Independent Director Committees 3 Mr. Wattana Chiengkul Recruitment Non - executive Director 11 Nov.
+2014 3 Mr. Wattana Chiengkul Recruitment and Remuneration Committees Non - executive Director 11 Nov.
 2010 10 Nov.
-2014 and Remuneration Committees
+2014